-As senior vice president and chief of staff, Leonard Dinegar works closely with the other vice presidents and assists the president in managing the day-to-day operations of the Office of the President.
+As senior vice president and chief of staff, Leonard Dinegar works closely with the vice presidents, chancellors, and regents, and assists the president in managing the day-to-day operations of the Office of the President.

 Before coming to Colorado in 1993, Dinegar served as an executive in the White House Office of National Drug Control Policy.
 In that capacity, he worked with governors and mayors of all 50 states, assessing their drug policies and programs to help determine policy and federal funding levels for state drug control efforts.
 Also while in Washington, D.C., Dinegar served in the Office of the Assistant Secretary for Public Affairs at the U.S. Department of Health and Human Services and he was the director of public affairs for the One-to-One Mentoring Partnership, a national organization that works to partner mentors with at-risk youth.

-Dinegar earned his Master of Humanities degree from the University of Colorado Denver and a Bachelor of Arts in Philosophy from The Catholic University of America in Washington, D.C.
+Dinegar, originally from Queens, N.Y., earned his Master of Humanities degree from the University of Colorado Denver and a Bachelor of Arts in Philosophy from The Catholic University of America in Washington, D.C.
+He and his wife, Christina, have three children (Sarah, Charles and Sandy).